Crenated red blood cells, white blood cells and epithelial cells present in a urine sample from someone with a UTI

-When dipstick tests and cultures fail to identify an infection, doctors and urologists dismiss bacterial infection and look for other causes.
-Patients then undergo investigations including ultrasound scans to test the kidneys; cystoscopies where a camera is inserted into the bladder; and urodynamics testing where the patient is catheterised and their bladder filled with liquid to analyse how they pass urine.
+When dipstick tests and cultures fail to identify an infection, doctors and urologists can dismiss bacterial infection and look for other causes.
+Patients can then undergo investigations including ultrasound scans to test the kidneys; cystoscopies where a camera is inserted into the bladder; and urodynamics testing where the patient is catheterised and their bladder filled with liquid to analyse how they pass urine.

 These tests are painful, invasive and give little useful information.
 After they fail to show a physical cause other than signs of inflammation in the bladder, many people with chronic UTI are told that they have interstitial cystitis (IC), painful bladder syndrome (PBS), urethral syndrome (US) or an overactive bladder (OAB).

 The myth of interstitial cystitis and bladder syndromes